-I had many wonderful adventures (more of soft-adventure) during my travels, but last winter in Alaska was one of the proudest moments.
+I had many wonderful adventures (often inspired by quotes about adventure) during my travels, but last winter in Alaska was one of the proudest moments.
 I traveled from Anchorage to Fairbanks, and continued to the Arctic.
 Two days in the Arctic was nothing like it.
 Disappointedly it was an unusually warm winter.
 I didn’t get to experience -40 degrees weather but standing outside in the winter night was the coldest I’ve ever felt, and Korea’s winter is notoriously cold.
 But I wouldn’t change anything for the dancing northern lights in the dark Arctic sky.

 What I really wanted to talk to you about is your upcoming conference AWE (Which I think is a wonderful idea btw).
 Give us all the juicy details about it!

 Our mission is to empower Asian women to think, act, and achieve.
 While growing up, I wasn’t told to think outside of the box.
 The phrase was always mentioned at school, but there was a bigger box outside of the small box that we cannot exceed, like a Russian doll.
 I had a big epiphany when someone asked me “Why not?” when I thought I couldn’t leave my job.
+But then I thought lets get a jobs to travel the world..
 I mean, why not?
 This is not only my story, but so many others.
 We are not educated to be provocative.
 Sometimes, we just need to hear from someone that it is okay to follow the true heart, and everything will be okay.

 The main target audience is Asian women, because that is my background, but in fact, the message we deliver is to everyone out there.
 Male and female, Asians and non-Asians.
 Everyone is trying to find the true self, aren’t we?